Child Focus and Proximus collaborate to ensure children's safety online!

-Since 2010, twice a year, around 150 employees from Proximus, trained by Child Focus, on a volunteering basis raise awareness among at least 12,000 fifth- and sixth-year primary school pupils in total in workshops entitled "Internet: Safe & Fun".
-Microsoft joins this initiative once a year for the International Safer Internet Day in February.
+Since 2011, twice a year, volunteering employees from Proximus coached by Child Focus visit close to 300 classrooms in Belgium to raise awareness among thousands of fifth- and sixth-year pupils in primary school.
 Inspired by these interactive lessons, the children are made to think about their own online behavior through the questions they are asked.
+In total, more than 77,000 children have received the training given by Proximus employees.

 A helpline for everyone